-The Steele GT was built by Chris Steele Engineering, who would finely blueprint the bottom end of the engine, fit a reprofiled camshaft, and a carefully gasflowed head to give 116bhp using a standard GT crossflow as the starting point. £295 or £195 if a new car.
+The Steele GT featured finely blueprinted engine that was fitted a reprofiled camshaft and a carefully gasflowed head to give 116bhp using a standard 1600 GT crossflow as the starting point.
+This would cost owners £295 or £195 if their car was brand new car.

 Ex Ford works driver and John Wilment Racing Team manager Jeff Uren set up Race Proved Performance and Racing Equipment LTD to produce road going tuned versions of the Cortina.